openqasm/openqasm/contributing.md

 ## Spec proposals

-:bulb: All new ideas go through next stages to become a new feature of the language.
+:bulb: All new ideas go throught next stages to become a new feature of the language.

 - Draft: Backlog items with different level of abstraction.
 Anybody can add one issue in the [main repo](https://github.com/Qiskit/openqasm).
 Please label it as `draft`.
 - Proposal: An idea with the correct form: